-8. Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes

-- 8.1 The Constitution sets out a decision-making framework which ensures that all decisions are supported by all relevant information, including financial, legal, and other appropriate professional advice, that available options are considered and that internal and external stakeholders are consulted.
-Decisions are formally recorded and published subject to confidentiality requirements. - 8.2 Progress against planned activity and projects is monitored and are reviewed regularly and reported quarterly to Performance and Overview Committee.
+- 10. Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes. - 10.1 The Constitution sets out a decision-making framework which ensures that all decisions are supported by all relevant information, including financial, legal, and other appropriate professional advice, that available options are considered and that internal and external stakeholders are consulted.
+Decisions are formally recorded and published subject to confidentiality requirements. - 10.2 Progress against planned activity and projects is monitored and are reviewed regularly and reported quarterly to Performance and Overview Committee.
 Quarterly reports also include performance against targets for Key Performance Indicators (KPIs) as well as financial and project delivery performance.
 If the circumstances in which the Service operates change, activity can be adapted accordingly.
 Decisions affecting service delivery are delegated to officers in order to ensure they are able to react to changing circumstances quickly.
-Risks are monitored and reviewed through our risk management arrangements overseen by the Risk Management Group and the Strategic Risk Register is reported to Audit Committee quarterly.

-8.3 KPIs are set as part of the planning process and reported on every quarter.
+Risks are monitored and reviewed through our risk management arrangements overseen by the Risk Management Group and the Strategic Risk Register is reported to Audit Committee quarterly. - 10.3 KPIs are set as part of the planning process and reported on every quarter.
 A Corporate Scorecard is produced showing performance against each of the KPIs.
 The corporate scorecard is published on the public website and the annual report is produced detailing the activity and performance of the Service.
 The following is an extract from the scorecard based on fourth quarter results.

-Performance Indicators 2023/24 Target 2023/24 Q4 Actual 2022/23 Q4 Actual Trend year on year Deaths in Primary Fires 0 8 6 1 Injuries in Primary Fires 34 14 30 .
-Accidental Dwelling Fires 313 299 311 4 Deliberate Primary Fires 203 171 174 4 Deliberate Secondary Fires 742 651 910 Safe & Wells Visits 25000 25,519 19105 1 Safe & Well visits per 1000 population N/A 23.5 20.2 1 % of Safe & Wells in heightened risk addresses N/A 92.8% 87.3% 1 Fires in Non-Domestic Premises 139 149 129 1 AFA's in Non-Domestic Premises 461 610 480 1 % of alarm activations not attended N/A 79% 79% \Leftrightarrow Business Safety Inspections Completed 1968 1991 2059 1 Total Fire Safety Audits per 100 known premises N/A 4.81 3.85 1 Risk Based Inspection Programme Completed 100% 100% 40.5% 1 Fire Control - Time Taken to Answer 10s 5.4s 6.1s + Fire Control - Time Taken to Mobilise 90s 94s 93s 1 10 Minute Standard 80% 89% 87% 1 Wholetime Fire Engine Availability 100% 99.71% 100% \Leftrightarrow On-Call Fire Engine Availability 85% 53% 53% \Leftrightarrow Primary OC pumps 85% 55% 53% 1 Nucleus OC pumps 85% 85% 83% 1 Secondary OC pumps 85% 34% 36% 4 % of SSRI's completed within target N/A 98% N/A N/A
+Performance Scorecard Performance Indicators 2024/25Target 2024/25 Q4 Actual 2023/24 Q4 Actual Trend year on year Deaths in Primary Fires 0 1 7 1 Injuries in Primary Fires 27 42 14 Accidental Dwelling Fires 311 317 299 1 Deliberate Primary Fires 191 196 171 Deliberate Secondary Fires 700 603 651 ↓ Safe & Wells Visits 27,500 29,280 25,519 1 Safe & Well visits per 1000 population 11.35 26.15 23.5 1 % of Safe & Wells in heightened risk addresses 80% 97.53% 92.80% Î Fires in Non-Domestic Premises 149 162 149 1 AFA's in Non-Domestic Premises 510 625 610 1 % of alarm activations not attended 68% 79.30% 79% Business Safety Inspections Completed 2128 2187 1991 ☆ Total Fire Safety Audits per 100 known premises 5.39 6.1 4.81 1 Risk Based Inspection Programme Completed 1240 796 100% • Fire Control - Time Taken to Answer 10s Unavailable 5.4s Fire Control - Time Taken to Mobilise (Primary F 90s 92s 94s Ţ. 10-minute Response Standard 10 mins 9mins 40 s 9 mins 27s Minimum Fire Cover - Critical Level (100%) 14 Fire Engines 100% N/A Minimum Fire Cover - Optimum Level (98%) 18 Fire Engines 99.70% N/A Wholetime Fire Engine Availability 98% 99.69% 99.70% On-Call Fire Engine Availability 51% 52% 53% , % of SSRI's completed within target 95% 100% 98%